SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Go through the all files in Terraform folder in VS.

 ### Session-26
-- What is the importance of .gitignore in terraform ?
+- What is the importance of .gitignore file in terraform ?
 - What is the use of terraform.tfvars ?
 - How to give terraform.tfvars file from the command prompt ? for plan and apply.
 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
-- If you dont give the -var-file, then terraform will take default value of variables.tf file
+- If you dont give the -var-file, then terraform will take default values from variables.tf file
 - Write a terraform code using terraform.tfvars example ?
 - What are the variable preferences in terraform ?
 - Command line ---> terraform plan -var="instance_type=t3.small"